Babel, or the Necessity of Violence: Plot

 Once they return to Britain, they discover in Lovell's effects that the negotiations in China were a sham; Lovell and others were only trying to create a pretext for war, allowing Britain to seize China's stockpiles of silver.
-Letty walks in on Robin, Ramy, and Victoire discussing Hermes business, but she swears to stand by them after they explain their experiences of discrimination and the scale of British imperial atrocity.
+Letty walks in on Robin, Ramy, and Victoire discussing Hermes business, but she swears to stand by them after they explain their experiences of discrimination and the scale of British imperial atrocities.
 The group contacts Hermes, whose members opt to lobby Parliament and whip up public opposition to war with China with a pamphlet campaign.
 Griffin confides in Robin that he believes only violence can bring the empire down and teaches Robin to use firearms.
 However, Letty betrays them and, as the police raid the Hermes headquarters, shoots and kills Ramy.

 Griffin breaks Victoire and Robin out of prison, but is killed during the escape.
 The pair decide that only force can hope to succeed, and resolve to capture Babel's college tower.
 They enter the college, recruiting a few of the students and faculty while expelling the rest.
 They start removing the resonance rods that allow the translation magic across Britain to function, throwing the country into disarray, and announce their intent to continue doing so until their demands for peace with China are met.
 They attract supporters among radicals and reformers who fortify Oxford against the British army.
 Without access to Babel and its ledgers, other translators cannot maintain the silverwork supporting Britain's infrastructure, culminating with the destruction of Westminster Bridge.
 Letty arrives to plead with them to surrender, promising that the army will raid the tower at dawn.
 Robin, spiraling into despair since Canton, resolves to destroy the tower and its contents and render its silver useless for future enchantment.
 Victoire escapes into hiding, and Robin and the remaining Babel scholars destroy the tower with themselves inside, crippling the Silver Industrial Revolution and leaving the future of the British Empire uncertain.